---

 Here is a [Forbes article about this incident](https://www.forbes.com/sites/daveywinder/2024/10/10/internet-hacked-wayback-machine-down-31-million-passwords-stolen/).

-This case brings me to the idea of creating a personal web archiving tool that allows you to capture and explore snapshots of webpages over time—like the Wayback Machine, but as your own personal Time Machine.
+This case brings me to the idea of creating a personal web archiving tool that allows you to capture and explore snapshots of webpages over time.
+Like the Wayback Machine, but as your own personal Time Machine.

-Meet the webChronicle # Anchor link
+## Meet the webChronicle

 The [webChronicle](https://webchronicle.dev/) is a simple tool that allows you to capture and explore snapshots of webpages over time.
 It’s like the Wayback Machine, but as your own personal Time Machine.